orthopteroid/EftirlitSeven/README.md

-*THIS KERNEL MODULE SHOULD BE CONSIDERED BARELY BETA - COMPILE AND USE AT YOUR OWN RISK*
+*THIS KERNEL MODULE SHOULD BE CONSIDERED BARELY BETA - COMPILE AND USE AT YOUR OWN RISK* *May not even be safe inside a paravirtualized VM - still investigating*

 Development Details:
 - kernel 5.4.0-74 (ubuntu 18.04.1 x64) on a friendly old ssd-assisted Intel Atom 330 (dual cpu with HT)